Southwest Commission on Religious Studies

 Proposals from graduate students are welcome but must include, in addition to the participation form, a draft of the paper and the name and contact information of a faculty member who knows your work.

 Proposals should be submitted no later than 15 October 2019 via the Participation Form.

 While we welcome the appropriate use of technology in presentations, presenters should plan to supply all audiovisual equipment and screens themselves, as the Region does not have resources available to support this.

 Members of the society are invited to submit proposals on a variety of topics related to the Hebrew Bible/Old Testament, the Apocrypha and the Pseudepigrapha.
 Proposals may focus on specific exegetical problems, biblical theology, biblical hermeneutics, methodological studies, the Dead Sea Scrolls, race, ethnicity, gender, and pedagogy.
 (This list is intended to be suggestive rather than exhaustive.)

-or other Jewish and Christian literature from Greco-Roman antiquity.
+Members of the society are invited to submit proposals for papers on any topic related to the study of the New Testament or other Jewish or Christian literature from Greco-Roman antiquity.
 Paper proposals may also treat such subjects as pedagogy or reception history.
 Particularly welcome are proposals that include critical reflection on traditional canonical categories and/or that approach the material with new critical approaches (e.g., feminist, liberationist, post-colonial).

 Please address any questions to the New Testament Program Chair: Dr. Jill Hicks-Keeton, University of Oklahoma (email: firstname.lastname@example.org).